Follow us

 We recognise the importance of being a disability inclusive employer, and our Ability Network provides a forum for communication, peer support and education, which is key to achieving this aim.

-In 2021, we launched a new global commitment to adjustments ensuring that we recognise personalised needs of our people, including applicants, and offer tailored adjustments, whether physical or non-physical.
+We have a global commitment to adjustments ensuring that we recognise personalised needs of our people, including applicants, and offer tailored adjustments, whether physical or non-physical.

 • Improving access to and understanding of workplace adjustments